Friday, October 20, 2023

 There was no reply but he had the sense of something moving very stealthily in the interior darkness.

 “Hello?” he called, squeezing the word out of a throat that suddenly seemed like it wanted to close shut.
 The sweat that had cooled him in the humid Kyoto night now felt cold and clammy on his body, and his heart was beating like a triphammer.
 He could actually feel the blood pulse in his temples and pounding through his chest.
 He thought briefly of the monster in the crowd.
 There was a bang from the back of the room and the shadows shifted as he jumped and spun towards the noise.
-Then there was a whirring, clicking noise sound.
+Then there was a whirring, clicking sound.
 Something about the size of a cat was approaching him.
 He braced himself, all his senses telling him to turn and run, to flee this place and never return.

 The thing slid smoothly into the light and he gasped.
 It was a tiny man.
 He held a plate with a teacup on it.
 The little man neared him and halted just a few inches from his legs, then suddenly bowed his head and raised his tray with a jerk, offering him the teacup.
 Oscar nearly screamed, but realized just as he began that this wasn't a man at all.
 It was a robot.
 A karakuri robot – an automata from the 17th century or so made to move with whalebone springs and strings, something like an old wind up toy, only much, much more sophisticated.
 It had its hair styled with a topknot, like an old fashioned nobleman, and it wore a hakama and a tiny man's kimono.
 The deep blue and grey of the cloth and the black hair made the white paint on its wooden face seem very pale in the small ring of light.